 Now, copy the ISO images that you want to combine into one, and paste them in the MultiCD folder.

-For example, if your ISO name is archlinux-2016.02.01-dual.iso, you must rename it as arch.iso, and for Linux Mint Debian Edition ISOs, rename it as mintdebian.iso.
+For example, if your ISO name is archlinux-2022.04.05-x86_64.iso, you must rename it as arch.iso, and for Linux Mint Debian Edition ISOs, rename it as mintdebian.iso.
+For Ubuntu edition, rename it as ubuntu.iso.
 Clear?
 Check the supported distros lists page for other distributions.

 Still confused?
 Well, look at the following screenshot.

-As see you above, I have changed ArchLinux 2016 ISO name as arch.iso.
-We can leave Ubuntu ISO file name as it is.
-MultiCD will detect the Ubuntu Live CD/DVD ISOs without renaming them.
+As see you above, I have changed ArchLinux 2022 ISO name as arch.iso and changed the name of Ubuntu ISO as ubuntu.iso. for some distributions, you don't have rename their names.
+MultiCD will detect those ISOs without renaming them.

 Now, execute the following command from the MultiCD to create Multiboot image.

-Wait for few moments.
+Give a few moments to MultiCD to create the multiboot image.
 You'll see the following message when the process is completed.

 Congratulations!
 You have combined two ISOs into a single ISO file.
-You will find the newly created image in the MultiCD folder.
+The newly created ISO image is saved in the MultiCD/build

 Choose your OS to boot, and start installing it.